ndxn/Partners-in-Wine/README.md

   4.)
 Explanation of model choice, including limitations and benefits :

   ## Red Wine

-   * For the sklearn deep learning neural network, we got an accuracy of 87% for red wine, 86% for red wine with weather, 87% for red wine with soil and 85% for red wine with weather and soil.
+   * For the Deep Learning Neural Network, we got an accuracy of 87% for red wine, 86% for red wine with weather, 87% for red wine with soil and 85% for red wine with weather and soil.
-   * For Random forest Classifier, we got an accuracy of 100% for red wine, 99% for red wine with weather, 100% for red wine with soil and 98% for red wine with weather and soil.
+   * For Random Forest Classifier, we got an accuracy of 100% for red wine, 99% for red wine with weather, 100% for red wine with soil and 98% for red wine with weather and soil.
    * For Logistic Regression, we got an accuracy of 95% for red wine, 97% for red wine with weather, 95% for red wine with soil and 95% for red wine with weather and soil.

   ## White Wine

-   * For the sklearn deep learning neural network, we got an accuracy of 75% for white wine, 80% for red wine with weather, 79% for white wine with soil and 80% for white wine with weather and soil.
+   * For the Deep Learning Neural Network, we got an accuracy of 75% for white wine, 80% for red wine with weather, 79% for white wine with soil and 80% for white wine with weather and soil.
-   * For Random forest Classifier, we got an accuracy of 100% for white wine, 95% for white wine with weather, 97% for white wine with soil and 94% for white wine with weather and soil.
+   * For Random Forest Classifier, we got an accuracy of 100% for white wine, 95% for white wine with weather, 97% for white wine with soil and 94% for white wine with weather and soil.
    * For Logistic Regression, we got an accuracy of 90% for white wine, 90% for white wine with weather, 90% for white wine with soil and 90% for white wine with weather and soil.

+  * Deep Learning Neural Network -  The limitation of the model is that it requires a large amount of data and it's not easy to comprehend.
+The benefits of this model can solve complex problems.
+  * Random Forest Classifier - The limitation is that features need to have some predictive power to work.
+The benefit is handling of huge amount of data, No problem of overfitting
-We decided the best model for our analysis is the Logistic Regression since we are trying to predict the quality of wine as good(1) and bad(0).
-The limitation of the model is  that  it can be easily outperformed by sturdier model like  Neural Networks,  also its high reliance on a proper presentation of your data
+  * Logistic Regression - The limitation of the model is  that  it can be easily outperformed by sturdier model like  Neural Networks,  also its high reliance on a proper presentation of your data.
 The benefits of this model are that it's easier to implement,  very efficient to train and it outputs well-calibrated predicted probabilities.
 * Analysis -
   * Look at results from wine data alone, wine data with weather data, wine data with soil data and wine data with weather and soil data.